 One of the few bright spots to emerge from the difficult period of the COVID-19 pandemic has been the rapid development of an entirely new class of drug: the messenger RNA-based vaccine.
 While research into mRNA vaccines was not new, the pace with which multiple companies were able to use that approach to tackle a new pathogen opens new doors into treating everything from other viruses to cancer.
 These vaccines were not just the product of human genius and resources; artificial intelligence (AI) also played a key role.

-Given the important mission and large data stores in government organizations at every level, AI is primed to play an important role in the future of government.
-To reap the transformative benefits of AI, the technology needs to be scaled and our global survey of 500 government leaders shows three key findings for organizations looking to adopt AI at scale:
+Given the important mission and large data stores in government organisations at every level, AI is primed to play an important role in the future of government.
+To reap the transformative benefits of AI, the technology needs to be scaled and our global survey of 500 government leaders shows three key findings for organisations looking to adopt AI at scale:

-Those organizational changes will help to drive AI from the fringes of an organization into the heart of the mission.
+Those organisational changes will help to drive AI from the fringes of an organisation into the heart of the mission.
 There AI can bring its transformational power to bear to improve the lives of citizens.

-The transformational potential of AI is not lost on organizations at every level of government.
-For example, in our recent survey of government leaders, respondents at the national, state, and local level all saw AI as important to future mission outcomes (figure 1).
+The transformational potential of AI is not lost on organisations at every level of government.
+For example, in our recent survey of government leaders, respondents at the national, state and local level all saw AI as important to future mission outcomes (figure 1).

 The fact that governments are serious about AI adoption is also reflected in the increasing share of AI investments—84% of agencies believe their AI investments will increase by 6% or more in the next fiscal year.4 With budget analysis showing that US Federal funding for AI research and development alone is expected to have already grown by nearly 50% to more than US$6 billion in FY 2021, government leaders are clearly bullish on AI.5As a result, they are making significant investments and exploring new AI projects.

-With enthusiasm and a growing pool of resources, many government organizations have launched pilots to explore how AI can help their organizations.
-Government organizations are exploring a range of AI use cases from speech recognition to predictive maintenance.
+With enthusiasm and a growing pool of resources, many government organisations have launched pilots to explore how AI can help their organisations.
+Government organisations are exploring a range of AI use cases from speech recognition to predictive maintenance.

-Government sectors such as defense and health that have a long history of AI experimentation are among the leaders in fields such as responsible AI and data-sharing.
+Government sectors such as defence and health that have a long history of AI experimentation are among the leaders in fields such as responsible AI and data-sharing.
 For example, more than 35 countries have released AI strategies that include a focus on responsible AI — a finding backed by our respondents.
-Eighty-five of surveyed government executives indicated their organization had an enterprisewide AI strategy.6
+Eighty-five of surveyed government executives indicated their organisation had an enterprisewide AI strategy.6

 While pilots play a critical role in developing successful AI, an overreliance on them can be detrimental.
-To try to understand how, we analyzed the reported capabilities and actions of respondent organizations to evaluate how prepared they were for AI at scale.
-The analysis showed that while there are a significant number of mature government organizations blazing a trail in AI (28%), a near majority are still beginners (48%, see figure 3).
+To try to understand how, we analysed the reported capabilities and actions of respondent organisations to evaluate how prepared they were for AI at scale.
+The analysis showed that while there are a significant number of mature government organisations blazing a trail in AI (28%), a near majority are still beginners (48%, see figure 3).
 Being a beginner in AI is not necessarily a problem.
-Even most trailblazing organizations were beginners at one point.
+Even most trailblazing organisations were beginners at one point.
 The problem many governments face is that their pattern of developing AI mostly through pilots and exploration may be holding back further development.

-If organizations only pursue pilots, it can create a sense of overconfidence.
-As small-scale pilot projects succeed, organizations may mistakenly think that they have all the capabilities they need to tackle AI at scale.
+If organisations only pursue pilots, it can create a sense of overconfidence.
+As small-scale pilot projects succeed, organisations may mistakenly think that they have all the capabilities they need to tackle AI at scale.
 We observed signs of this overconfidence in our survey results.
-Seventy-three percent of government respondents believe that they are ahead of the private sector in AI capabilities.
+Seventy-three per cent of government respondents believe that they are ahead of the private sector in AI capabilities.
 And as if to reinforce the optimism bias, 80% believed they are also ahead of their public sector peers.

-In short, organizations that have only experimented with pilot-scale AI cannot make it to the heights of at-scale AI simply by doing more of what they are doing.
-Without intentional action to acquire the organizational capabilities needed for at-scale AI, organizations can easily become stuck in “pilot purgatory” continually cycling through promising AI pilots but never realizing the transformational benefit that AI promises for their core mission.
+In short, organisations that have only experimented with pilot-scale AI cannot make it to the heights of at-scale AI simply by doing more of what they are doing.
+Without intentional action to acquire the organisational capabilities needed for at-scale AI, organisations can easily become stuck in “pilot purgatory” continually cycling through promising AI pilots but never realising the transformational benefit that AI promises for their core mission.

 The good news is that government leaders appear to be increasingly aware of the gap between pilots and at-scale AI.
 The respondents of our survey again and again highlighted the gap between their goals for AI and where they currently assessed their AI capabilities. (figure 4).

-While organizations like the US DoD are at the forefront of AI in government, other organizations may find it hard to replicate organizational change of that nature.
-It is comparatively easy to adopt a technology and graft it onto existing organizational structure and business processes.
-But it is much harder to adapt the organization to allow it to take full advantage of a new technology.
-To build the organizational capabilities needed for AI at scale, organizations need to adapt their:
+While organisations like the US DoD are at the forefront of AI in government, other organisations may find it hard to replicate organisational change of that nature.
+It is comparatively easy to adopt a technology and graft it onto existing organisational structure and business processes.
+But it is much harder to adapt the organisation to allow it to take full advantage of a new technology.
+To build the organisational capabilities needed for AI at scale, organisations need to adapt their:

-Trailblazing government organizations such as many in the defense and health sectors have already charted the way toward developing these six organizational capabilities.
-Following their lead can help other organizations to iteratively build capabilities across those six dimensions and realize the transformational benefits of AI at scale.
+Trailblazing government organisations such as many in the defence and health sectors have already charted the way toward developing these six organisational capabilities.
+Following their lead can help other organisations to iteratively build capabilities across those six dimensions and realise the transformational benefits of AI at scale.

-Senior leaders should ensure AI strategy supports the mission: The focus of an organization’s AI strategy should not be merely to deploy AI for its own sake but rather should focus on how AI can be an enabler to deliver the organization’s mission outcomes.
-This means that an organization’s AI strategy cannot be a product purely of IT or technical teams but must be driven by senior leaders.
-Our survey found that organizations where senior leaders communicate a clear vision for AI are 50% more likely to achieve their desired outcomes with AI.10 In the early 2010s, Jeff Bezos mandated that every leader across Amazon develop a plan for how to use AI in their division.
+Senior leaders should ensure AI strategy supports the mission: The focus of an organisation’s AI strategy should not be merely to deploy AI for its own sake but rather should focus on how AI can be an enabler to deliver the organisation’s mission outcomes.
+This means that an organisation’s AI strategy cannot be a product purely of IT or technical teams but must be driven by senior leaders.
+Our survey found that organisations where senior leaders communicate a clear vision for AI are 50% more likely to achieve their desired outcomes with AI.10 In the early 2010s, Jeff Bezos mandated that every leader across Amazon develop a plan for how to use AI in their division.
 That mandate was instrumental in Amazon’s rise to become an AI leader today.11

 Drive AI into the heart of the mission: AI should be about doing more and doing better.
-However, our analysis found that organizations that are just beginning their AI journey are more likely to use AI merely to improve internal efficiency.
-As organizations gain experience and become more mature, they are more likely to use AI for mission-focused goals such as improving collaboration or creating new programs.
-In one large-scale example, Singapore created a US $73 million AI-enabled digital twin of the city, not to make government more efficient, but to model decision-making, experiment with service provision, and address some of the most pressing challenges facing the country.12
+However, our analysis found that organisations that are just beginning their AI journey are more likely to use AI merely to improve internal efficiency.
+As organisations gain experience and become more mature, they are more likely to use AI for mission-focussed goals such as improving collaboration or creating new programmes.
+In one large-scale example, Singapore created a US $73 million AI-enabled digital twin of the city, not to make government more efficient, but to model decision-making, experiment with service provision and address some of the most pressing challenges facing the country.12

-As organizations gain experience and become more mature, they are more likely to use AI for mission-focused goals.
+As organisations gain experience and become more mature, they are more likely to use AI for mission-focussed goals.

-Reimagine processes and career paths: For government to truly revolutionize the lives of citizens using AI, it will have to revolutionize the way AI is deployed in its business processes and workflows.
+Reimagine processes and career paths: For government to truly revolutionise the lives of citizens using AI, it will have to revolutionise the way AI is deployed in its business processes and workflows.
 After all, you cannot deliver new results with old processes.
-Organizations that have significantly changed workflows are 36% more likely to achieve desired outcomes from their AI projects.17 Introducing new processes can also help organizations create new career paths for workers who work with this technology, which can be a critical enabler to success.18 We found that agencies that added new AI roles are 60% more likely to achieve desired outcomes.19 While adding new roles can help organizations, those benefits may be temporary unless organizations can provide new career pathways for talent to grow and develop.
+Organisations that have significantly changed workflows are 36% more likely to achieve desired outcomes from their AI projects.17 Introducing new processes can also help organisations create new career paths for workers who work with this technology, which can be a critical enabler to success.18 We found that agencies that added new AI roles are 60% more likely to achieve desired outcomes.19 While adding new roles can help organisations, those benefits may be temporary unless organisations can provide new career pathways for talent to grow and develop.
 This is exactly what the Australian Public Service and the country’s Digital Transformation Agency collaborated on, defining over 150 new digital roles, and creating the APS Career Pathfinder tool to help people in those roles explore digital career options in government.20

 Identify relevant data and determine its accessibility: Agencies that have access to the necessary data are twice as likely to exceed expectations in their AI initiatives.21 To make the best use of AI, agencies need to identify relevant datasets and develop platforms to access that data.
 For instance, the US Air Force has adopted the VAULT data platform which gives airmen access to the cloud-based data and tools they need to use AI to improve readiness and mission success.22